evogelsa/dcs-real-weather/cmd/realweather/README.md

       * This section defines fog specific weather settings.
       * `options.weather.fog.enable`: boolean
         * This section enables or disables updating the mission fog.
+      * `options.weather.fog.mode`: string
+        * This may be one of "auto", "manual", or "legacy".
+Auto and manual modes are the new DCS fog options.
+Legacy is the old fog system which seems to be automatically converted by DCS to the equivalent of manual.
+        Auto will likely give the best experience while manual may give a closer representation to the METAR.
       * `options.weather.fog.thickness-minimum`: number
         * This option defines the minimum fog thickness in meters Real Weather will set when setting fog.
 This must be at least 0.
 Fog thickness is not